papadoc007/RedFlow/README.md

 - **Vulnerability detection**: Automatically detects vulnerabilities in discovered services.
 - **Exploit search**: Searches for exploits using searchsploit based on service version information.
 - **Interactive exploit menu**: Provides an interactive menu to select and exploit vulnerabilities.
+- **Custom search options**: Allows users to enter custom search terms when looking for exploits.
+- **Exploit selection**: Displays a numbered list of available exploits for easy selection.
 - **Exploit preparation**: Automatically prepares exploits for execution by copying and configuring them.

 ***